rbeeger/epigraver/Readme.md

 ![Schedule Configuration](assets/configuration_schedule.png)

-The schedule enables you to specify when what commands with which appearances and animators are executed.
+The schedule enables you to specify when what commands with which appearances and animations are executed.
 Let's go through the available options from top to bottom

- * **Time** Set the time range and weekdays for a schedule entry.
+ * **Time:** Set the time range and weekdays for a schedule entry.
 Note that as a time range you can also specify something like `19:00 - 06:00`.
 This would be a night entry that would be active from 7PM until 6AM on the next morning.
- * **WIFI Name** You can - but do not need to - specify the name of a WIFI network this entry is to be active on.
-The drop down menu contains the name of the current WIFI if you are currently using one.
+ * **WiFi Name:** You can - but do not need to - specify the name of a WiFi network this entry is to be active on.
+The drop down menu contains the name of the current WiFi if you are currently using one.
 You can enter any name here though.
 One possible use for this is to create distinct schedule entries for when you are at the office, at home or some public place like your favorite coffee shop.
- * **Network Location** As with the previous, another way to have some kind of location awareness.
+ * **Network Location:** As with the previous, another way to have some kind of location awareness.
 The drop down menu lists all network locations configured in the network preference pane.
 You can only choose from those because if it isn't configured there, it will never be active.
- * **Command** The command to use for a schedule entry.
+ * **Command:** The command to use for a schedule entry.
 The list contains the names of all commands configured on the Commands tab.
- * **Appearances** Choose one or more appearances to use.
+ * **Appearances:** Choose one or more appearances to use.
 When the screensaver is started it selects one random entry from your chosen appearances for the active schedule entry and uses that one for the whole run of the screensaver.
- * **Animators** Animators are used to animate the transition from one output of the command to the next.
-The names give a rough indication of the kind of animation used, but the best way to get to know them is to choose just one animator and then run the screensaver.
+ * **Animations:** There are several animations available for the transition from one output of the command to the next.
+   The names give a rough indication of the kind of animation, but the best way to get to know them is to choose just one of them and then run the screensaver.

 When Epigraver is started, it looks through the list of schedule entries from top to bottom and takes the first that matches the current situation.
 It's a good idea to have one generic catch all entry at the bottom and more specific entries further up in the list.
-A command, one appearance and one animator are chosen at the start of the screensaver.
+A command, one appearance and one animation are chosen at the start of the screensaver.
 Even if another schedule entry would become active while the screensaver is running, it won't be chosen.
 The screensaver always sticks with the configuration it selected at the start.